Eberhard Vogel

 Eberhard "Ebse" Vogel (born 8 April 1943) is a former German footballer.

 Career

 Vogel played for FC Karl-Marx-Stadt (1961–1970) and FC Carl Zeiss Jena (1970–1982).
 His 440 appearances for both clubs combined was the record for East German top-flight football.

 On the national level, he played for the East Germany national team (74 matches/25 goals) and was a participant at the 1974 FIFA World Cup.

 In 1969, Vogel won the award for the GDR Footballer of the Year.

-In 1972, he scored the game-winning goal against rival West German national team in the 1972 Summer Olympics.
+In 1972, he scored the game-winning goal against rival West Germany national team in the 1972 Summer Olympics.

 Vogel later began coaching career and led several teams, including 1.
 FC Magdeburg, Dresdner SC and Togo.